roytam1/stbiview/README.md

 ## 🏗 Building

 ### MSVC (authentic Win32s builds)
-1.  **Compiler:** Recommended MSVC 4.0, 2.2 (AVIF not working with MSVC 2.2 x86) for authentic Win32s compatibility.
+1.  **Compiler:** Recommended MSVC 4.0, 2.2 (AVIF has to be compiled without global optimizations in MSVC 2.2 x86 and 4.0 PowerPC) for authentic Win32s compatibility.
 2.  **Memory Model:** Must be compiled as a **Win32 Target**.

 ### GCC (MinGW-w64, for development/testing)